gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 ## Scenario #4.
 Automatic handling of binding redirects for a .DLL assembly

 Assembly binding redirects allow to "remap" specific ranges of assembly versions.
-The redirects are automatically created by build tools, and then put to corresponding `.config` files of resulting assemblies.
+The redirects are automatically created by build tools, and then being put to corresponding `.config` files of resulting assemblies.
 [(Learn more)](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection)

 Assembly binding redirects work well for apps, but get completely broken if you want to employ them for dynamically loaded assemblies like plugins.